 Have you thought about where you can eat on Odyssey of the Seas?

-Odyssey of the Seas is about join Royal Caribbean's fleet and begin sailings from Israel this summer.
+Odyssey of the Seas is about begin sailings from Port Everglades this summer.
 Guests now have the option to reserve dining onboard, and it is a good opportunity to look at what is being offered.

 Specialty dining options have become a major component to the cruise experience in recent years, and which restaurants are available on any ship is an important consideration.

 Here is a breakdown of all the specialty dining choices you can expect on Odyssey of the Seas.